 Reviewing Project Priorities

 Through the information you specified in the driver to project comparison, Project Server will calculate the project priority levels.
-The levels will total 100%.
-You should review this information to ensure the priority matches what you expected since this helps drive project selection in your portfolio in the next step.
+The levels will total 100 percent.
+You should review this information to ensure that the priority matches what you expected since this information helps drive project selection in your portfolio in the next step.
 If necessary, you can return to the prior step to make changes that will adjust the priority levels.

 To review the list of project priorities: